Frequently Asked Questions for Grant Applicants

 Unlike in the past few years, the Women’s Board no longer requires applicants to adhere to a controlled list of approved signers for the letter of endorsement.
 Though a letter signed by your unit’s leader (e.g., the division’s dean, the office’s vice president, the institute’s director, etc.) is still welcome, a letter from a department chair or senior-level administrator will suffice.
 When in doubt, please contact us for guidance.

-In addition, different units may have their own internal vetting process and deadlines for Women’s Board grant applications, so please check with your unit’s grant office or dean’s office before proceeding.
+Please note: each unit may have its own internal vetting process and deadlines for Women’s Board grant applications, so please check with your unit’s grant office or dean’s office before proceeding.

 What if I have additional questions or need further guidance with my prospective grant application?

-Please contact Stella McKearn at email@example.com or (773) 702-7645 for a consultation or with specific questions.
+Please contact the Women’s Board at firstname.lastname@example.org for a consultation or with specific questions.